alex1lazar/portfolio/src/articles/a-job-id-love.md

 ---
 title: "A job I'd love"
-description: "In the first months of 2023 I wrote a simple list of requirements for a job I'd love"
+description: "In the first months of 2023 I wrote a simple list of requirements for a job I'd love."
 date: "2023"
 tags: ["job","career","startups"]

-# A job I’d love
+slug: "a-job-id-love"
+---

 A job I'd love would offer plenty of creative freedom with some constraints.